hhjoy/sta380-predictive-modeling/Exercise 1/STA_380_Part_2_-_Exercises_1.md

 # Calculate the percent of votes that were undercounted
 georgia$percent_undercount <- (georgia$ballots - georgia$votes)/georgia$ballots
 ```
-The boxplot shows median undercount percentages to be fairly consistent across voting equipment, with punch card percentages being slightly higher.
+The boxplot shows median undercount percentages to be fairly consistent across voting equipment, with the median for punch card being slightly higher.
 There are 5 outliers above the maximum - 1 for lever and 4 for optical.
 The outliers for optical are interesting as they indicate particularly high undercount percentages in 4 counties.
 These outliers are likely the result of factors outside of the voting equipment used.

 ```r
 # Make a boxplot of voting equipment and undercount